I have dabbled in home improvement projects and like giving advice to others on what not to do.

 If you look at the discards out by the curb on trash pick-up day, you’ve probably noticed broken wooden chairs and stools awaiting their one-way trip to the municipal landfill.
 It’s a shame how frequent this sight is because in many cases, a simple, basic repair could put these items back in service for many years.
 In this article, I’ll show you how to do the most common repair, which is the replacement of a broken brace.

-Most wooden chairs, and nearly all bar stools, have legs which are connected by braces to form a rigid structure strong enough to support us safely.
+Most wooden chairs, and nearly all bar stools, have legs that are connected by braces to form a rigid structure strong enough to support us safely.
 These braces are vulnerable—they are exposed to all sorts of accidental impacts, and it’s easy for people to put their full weight on them.
 They are not designed to withstand that!

-First, the braces are simple, plain wooden bars which are easily replicated by the home handyman.
+First, the braces are simple, plain wooden bars that are easily replicated by the home handyman.
 The finish helps, too; the black paint is easy to match and covers up wood filler and screw heads admirably.

 Conversely, ‘spindle’ braces need a wood lathe to duplicate, and stain finishes can be harder to match, as well as requiring more refined woodworking to achieve 'invisible' joinery.

 How to Repair Wooden Chairs and Broken Stools

 Here are the steps, with more detailed explanations below: